Pelosi speaks to dissonance

 paving the way Speaker Pelosi to become the first female US president.

-But to do that, Pelosi has to win her own congressional
+But to do that, Pelosi has to win her own District and

-district and San Franciscans have a genuine concern that Pelosi
+San Franciscans have a valid concern that Pelosi is not representing

 Addressing those concerns, Pelosi said, "I think most people